bunny0417/AI-CLI-GOOGLE/README.md

     🔒 Secure: API key is kept secure and is not hardcoded into the script.
 Here’s a condensed version of the **Installation** section for your **AI-CLI-GOOGLE** tool, formatted for easy viewing on a single page:

+Here is the updated **Installation** section with the 4th step and the correct API key link:

 ---

 ## 📦 Installation